 I have found that the better quality sheets do not do this.
 I bought some inexpensive sheets and they pilled dreadfully, however more expensive ones did not.
 It has something to do with the thread count.

 It is the thread count, it doesn't matter if you wash them in hot or cold water.
 I suggest you buy a higher thread count.
-I know there are a little more expensive, but worth the price.
-If you are on a limitted budget, check out the thrift stores, after all you will wash them before using.

 The best way to get rid of pilling is to get a razor and shave it!
 Yep, you heard me right!
 It works a treat.
 Just hold the sheet flat and taut and shave away!